Licensed. Bonded.

 Request a certificate of insurance

-Ask the contractor for a current certificate of insurance showing general liability and workers’ comp.
+Ask the contractor for a current COI showing general liability and workers’ comp.
 Any legitimate contractor will provide this without hesitation.

 Verify TJC Remodeling’s license right now at the official Arizona ROC website.